denten-books/plain-text/1-metaphor.md

 like "grasping" and "pedigree" lose their symbolic connotations.
 But unlike "pedigree," the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
-The underlying metaphor THE MIND IS LIKE A HAND generates other meaningful phrases like "you have to let go of this idea."
+The underlying metaphor THE MIND IS LIKE A HAND generates other meaningful phrases like "you have to *let go* of this idea."
 The crane's foot does not.
-The conventional notion of dead metaphors does not appropriately differentiate between the two cases [@lakoff_death_1987;
+A conventional notion of dead metaphors does not appropriately differentiate between the two cases [@lakoff_death_1987;
 @muller_metaphors_2008].
 The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domains.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.

 Furthermore, we might add that a wholly unmotivated metaphor does no work at all.
 Thus the nonsensical riddle the Mad Hatter famously posed to Alice in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
 The dissimilarity between the two domains---of animals and furniture---prevents any productive congruence.[^ln4-carroll] No domain mapping happens between ravens and writing desks.
-Thus, not having been born, the metaphor dies in yet another sense.
+Not having been born, the metaphor dies in yet another sense.

-To what extent does the interface metaphor live by the above definitions?
+With these comments on broken and dead metaphors in mind, we may ask: To what extent does the interface metaphor live by the above definitions?
 When discarding a document into a trash bin, in our reoccurring example, users should theoretically map their knowledge of paper documents and paper waste baskets onto the computational domain.
 Instead, the *idea* of discarding